-From Kelowna's Waterfront Boardwalk to locally owned restaurants to the many events, Kelowna's downtown core has many sights, tastes and experiences to be had.
+From the waterfront boardwalk and beaches to locally-owned restaurants and outdoor events, Kelowna's downtown core has many sights, tastes, and experiences to be had.

 1. Locally-owned restaurants you can walk to

-We all know Kelowna is a culinary destination, however, it has taken me quite a few years to find the gems that I am most loyal to.
-One is Salted Brick on Bernard.
-Chef Jason Leizart is a name well-known around the city.
-Every cured meat, pickle and preservative is carefully made by him using local, high-quality ingredients.
-He’s always available for commentary, so make sure to ask him for the rundown on your charcuterie board.
+We all know Kelowna is a culinary destination; however, it has taken me quite a few years to find the gems that I am most loyal to.
+One is Salt & Brick on Bernard Avenue.
+Chef James Holmes is a name well-known around the city.
+The restaurant features a daily Fresh Sheet Menu filled with well thought out share/small plates using local, high-quality ingredients.
+Chef Holmes is always available for commentary, so make sure to ask him for the rundown on your dish.

 2. The boardwalk and bike lanes connecting Rotary Marsh Bird Sanctuary to City Park (and beyond)

 This has always been one of my favourite downtown activities.
 It’s great any time of year, but especially during summer months in the warm Okanagan sunshine.
 Start your trip at the Rotary Marsh Bird Sanctuary (keep your eyes peeled for the resident beaver), take the Waterfront Park boardwalk, stop by the downtown marina, and then walk through City Park.

 3. Events that happen year-round

 There always seems to be something going on downtown, whether it's the Kelowna Farmers’ & Crafters' Market downtown satellite location (Saturdays from 8 a.m. to 1 p.m. during the summer), concerts, or food truck rallies.
 Here’s a Downtown Kelowna Calendar of what’s going on.
 I recently attended the Downtown Kelowna Association's Block Party and had an unreal taco from The CrAsian Food Truck (pictured).

 4. Free volleyball courts at City Park & Hot Sands Beach